mwinser/tumblr-clone/README.md

-# This is a personal project to clone Tumblr in one week
+# A personal project to clone Tumblr in one week

 Users start out as guests, who can view and search for anything on the site, but cannot post, like or follow.